scrabbletank/farhome-rules/book-docs/rules-book.md

 ### Magic Gear

 Magic weapons and armor can come with bonus modifiers from +1 to +3.
 When making an attack roll with a magic weapon you add superior dice to the roll equal to its bonus modifier.
-For magic armor you add superior dice to your defense roll equal to its bonus moidifer instead.
+For magic armor you add superior dice to your defense roll equal to its bonus modifer instead.
 Shields do not have bonus modifiers, but can have additional effects.

 ### Identifying Magic Items